 Post-Leaving Certificate courses

-If you’ve finished your secondary education and are thinking about developing vocational or technological skills to get a job, a Post-Leaving Certificate (PLC) course could be for you.
+If you’ve finished your secondary education and are wondering what to do next, or you want to acquire certain skills, a Post-Leaving Certificate (PLC) course could be for you.

-PLCs are sometimes seen as just available to school-leavers, but you can also attend as an adult participant.
-The courses are full-time and last for one to two years, ofering a mixture of “hands-on” practical work, academic work and work experience.
+The courses are full-time and last for one to two years, offering “hands-on” practical work, academic work and work experience.

-They can also be a way to step into further third-level education, such as diplomas or undergraduate degrees.
+They can also be a stepping stone into further third-level education, such as diplomas or undergraduate degrees.

 What subjects are covered?